ilyaigpetrov/test-task-csharp-aspnet-saritasa-2014/Task 1. ASP.NET DataLayer to ExchangeRate Rest Service/README.md

 The solution includes an Asp.net MVC project with a test project based on
 VisualStudio tesing library.
 Tools:

-	- VisualStudio 2013 for Web,
+- VisualStudio 2013 for Web
-	- Entity Framework 6,
+- Entity Framework 6
-	- ASP.NET MVC 5.
+- ASP.NET MVC 5

 Apologies